-Directed by Damien Ryan, this Sport for Jove production of Arthur Miller’s McCarthy-era classic is revived for a brief season in the Seymour Centre’s York Theatre.
+Directed by Damien Ryan, this Sport for Jove production of Arthur Miller’s McCarthy-era classic is revived for a second season in the atmospheric confines of Bella Vista Farm’s packing shed.

 First performed in 1953 when anti-communist feeling was at its height in the United States, Arthur Miller’s The Crucible is one of the most studied and staged plays of the twentieth century.
 Inspired by the true story of the “witch trials” held in the colonial township of Salem in 1692, which led to the execution of 20 people – mostly women – the play depicts a society driven by fear to act in brutal ways.